 Zone Designation Modification

 Zone designation should not be viewed as permanent.
 Where circumstances on land change - for example greater inputs of human energy or improvements in site insfrastructure - perhaps part of the semi-wilderness (Zone 4) may be redesignated as integral to the main cropping area (Zone 3).
-In certain circumstances, for example an aging population, the opposite may apply.
-Zones are always in a state of flux.
+In certain circumstances, for example a community with an aging population, the opposite may apply, with a higher emphasis on production within the inner zones.

 Other Applications of Zone